Difference Between Humidity and Relative Humidity

 Main Differences Between Humidity and Relative Humidity

-1. The main difference between humidity and relative humidity is, the humidity is the amount of water vapour that contains in the air, while Relative humidity is the measure of water vapour that is present in a volume of air.
-It is the ratio of the actual water vapour to the water vapour that it can contain in the volume of air.
+1. The main difference between humidity and relative humidity is the amount of water vapour in the air.
+In contrast, Relative humidity is the measure of water vapour present in a volume of air.
+It is the ratio of the actual water vapour to the water vapour that it can contain in the air volume.

-3. Humidity is also compared with the previous year’s data to predict rain and other environmental changes while Relative Humidity itself is a comparison between the available water vapour and the actual water vapour that the air can contain.
+3. Humidity is also compared with the previous year’s data to predict rain and other environmental changes.
+At the same time, Relative Humidity compares the available water vapour and the actual water vapour that the air can contain.

 5. More Water Vapour in Air causes more precipitation and vice versa, while more RH denotes cooler weather and less RH indicates warm weather.